Browse by Medical Category

 Each awardee will develop a research project under the guidance of a mentoring committee that includes at least one Biogen Idec and one Mass General mentor.
 Awardees are expected to present their work in regular meetings and to publish results of their research in peer-review journals.
 Awardees will spend time both at Biogen Idec and Mass General.

-The program provides up to $80,000 annual salary support plus fringe benefits.
+The Biogen-Mass General Clinician Scientist Fellowships provide two years of salary support plus fringe and indirect costs.
 The awardee may receive additional support for course tuition, travel, computer and supplies.
 Additional support of his/her clinical research project may be available depending on the research project.

-Application will be accepted starting September 1, 2015 and are due by November 30, 2015, for both start dates of July 1, 2016 and July 1, 2017.
+Applications for the position starting July 1, 2018 are due by November 1, 2017.
 The Application must include the following:

-• Anne B. Young, MD, PhD Neuroscience Program application form. • Current Curriculum Vitae (CV). • Letter of interest outlining career goals and why and how the program would advance these career goals (2 pages maximum). • Letter of support from mentor confirming mentorship with the applicant, space and resources. • Two additional letters of reference. • Other support report - Current and pending grant support information. • Non-US Citizens must include proof of Visa status.
+• Anne B. Young, MD, PhD Neuroscience Program application form. • Current Curriculum Vitae (CV). • Letter of interest outlining career goals, an overview of the proposed project, and how the program would advance these career goals (2 pages maximum). • Letter of support from mentor confirming mentorship with the applicant, space and resources. • Two additional letters of reference. • Other support report - Current and pending grant support information. • Non-US Citizens must include proof of Visa status.

-Please submit your applications by e-mail, in PDF format by November 30, 2015 to Andrea Evans at firstname.lastname@example.org.
+Please submit your applications by e-mail, in PDF format by November 1, 2017 to Jill Cafaro at firstname.lastname@example.org.

 Applications will be treated as confidential documents.
 Questions about the program can be directed to: